XML

 Today XPath expressions can also be used in JavaScript, Java, XML Schema, PHP, Python, C and C++, and lots of other languages.

-XPath is Used in XSLT
+XPath is Used in XSLTXPath is a major element in the XSLT standard.

 With XPath knowledge you will be able to take great advantage of your XSLT knowledge.